 A Pinedale native and graduate of the University of Wyoming, Tim joined PFAC in 2006 as Marketing/Outreach Director following a 4-year stint as a local newspaper reporter/photographer.
 With a background in graphic design Tim handles all of PFAC's print and web design and since 2007 has run his own freelance design business Boxcar Arts.
-Tim loves punk rock and cult movies and spending time with his wife Hayley and their two daughters.
+Tim loves live music and 80s movies and spending time with his wife and two daughters.

 Brianne enjoys raising her kids in Big Piney and working at the Sublette County Fairgrounds for the past 9 years.
 She serves on the Chuckwagon Days Rodeo Committee and has been a past board member of the International Association of Fairs and Western Fairs Association.
 She stays active with both of those organizations.
 She thinks Art in all forms is good for every human being on Earth and loves being able to help bring amazing things to our County especially the schools.